Skip to content

 5. Wallet validates requested data against intended use

-• Validates the chain of trust of all passed Registration Certificates
+• Validates the chain of trust of the passed Registration Certificate

 • Validates if the requested data is equal or a subset of the Registration Certificates